The history of the Faculty of Social Sciences

 The Faculty retained this name until 1970, where it was changed to "The Faculty of Social Sciences."

-In 1993 the law syllabus was placed under an independent faculty and the Faculty of Social Sciences now comprises the Department of Anthropology, the Department of Economics, the Department of Political Science, the Department of Sociology; and the Department of Psychology, which was placed under the Faculty in 2005.
+In 1993 the law syllabus was placed under an independent faculty and the Faculty of Social Sciences now comprises the Department of Anthropology, the Department of Economics, the Department of Political Science, the Department of Sociology; and the Department of Psychology.
+Psychology became part of the Faculty in 2005.

 The departments at the Faculty of Social Sciences have a long tradition of independent internal activities, but they act as a collective whole.
 In part, this strong tradition has been created through long-term professional, practical and economical co-operation with the Faculty of Law, and has been incorporated into the simplified forms of management which were introduced by the University Act of 1993.